srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     Use the same process to add the following services to your favorites: **Device Provisioning Services**, **Function App**, **Stream Analytics jobs**, and **Azure Cosmos DB**.

-    > [!NOTE] You can remove a service from the list of your favorite services by clicking the star of a selected service.
+    > **Note**:  You can remove a service from the list of your favorite services by clicking the star of a selected service.

 1. On the left side of the _All services_ page, under _Categories_, click **General**.